Board of Equalization

 The procedures and appeal application form to be used for residential real estate are online here.

-The deadline to file an appeal is June 3, 2013.
+The deadline to file an appeal is June 2, 2014.
+The BOE Online System will be available beginning April 2, 2014.
 For questions or more information, please contact the Board of Equalization:

 1 Harrison St. S.E.
 4th Floor